FAU-CDI/wisski-distillery/README.md

 In this step we first create a directory on the real system to hold all files relating to this instance.
 By default, this takes place inside `/var/www/deploy/instances/$DOMAIN`, but this can be configured.
-We then create a docker-compose file in this directory that is ready for running the runtime container.
+We then create a docker-compose file in this directory that is ready for running the `barrel` container.

 __2. Create an appropriate SQL database and user__